Gautam-J/gautam-j.github.io/_posts/2022-07-29-machine-learning-101.md

 In order to get an intuition behind all the theory discussed above, let us take the example of filtering out irrelevant emails and marking them as spam.
-The problem statement is fairly straight forward -- given an email, classify it as spam or not spam.
+The problem statement is fairly straightforward -- given an email, classify it as spam or not spam.
 Let us see how this problem can be solved in different ways using AI and ML.

 #### Approach 1: Traditional Artificial Intelligence

 We take a collection of emails.
-We go through each email, and manually classify it whether it is a spam or not.
-If it is a spam, we note down why we think it is a spam.
+We go through each email, and manually classify it as spam or not.
+If it is a spam, we note down why we think it is spam.
 It could be because of the following reasons (not restricted):
 - Subject of the email contains offers like "50% off".
 - Address of the email irrelevant such as "abc@marketing.com".
 - It is a phishing email with words like "Congrats!
 You've won so and so".